-Have you ever been talking to someone and you are absolutely convinced that they aren’t hearing a word you are saying?
+Have you ever been talking to someone and you are absolutely convinced that he/she isn’t hearing a word you are saying?
 Chances are you are right!
-Research has shown that the average person listens for 3 seconds before they start thinking about what they want to say next.
+Research has shown that the average person listens for 3 seconds before they start thinking about what he/she wants to say next.
 Researchers Miller, Sherod, and Phyllis developed a powerful communication tool called the Awareness Wheel, which includes a listening cycle.
-They outline very effective research based skills for listening.
+They outline very effective research based skills for listening:More

 The concept of assertiveness is one of my favorite topics, and I’m excited to share some of the key points from my new book “The Assertiveness Guide for Women: How to Communicate Your Needs, Set Healthy Boundaries, and Transform Your Relationships.”

 What is assertiveness exactly?
 Contrary to what some may think, it’s not being pushy, rude, or aggressive.
 In the book, I define assertiveness as the ability to reflect on one’s past and present experiences, manage one’s difficult emotions, and clearly express oneself while also being open to someone else’s perspective (that’s quite a definition, right!).
 Some women may fear or shy away from assertiveness because they think it will threaten their relationships, but practicing it is actually the only way to get your needs met while also maintaining a closeness with others.More